- Table of Contents

 For it is God Who is all the while effectually at work in you energizing and creating in you the power and desire both to will and to work for His good pleasure and satisfaction and delight.

-Some would teach that by individual acts of sin we can "quench the Spirit," which consequently halts or interrupts His continuing work in us.
+Some would teach that by individual acts of sin we can “quench the Spirit,” which consequently halts or interrupts His continuing work in us.
 However, when Paul speaks of quenching the Spirit in 1 Thess.
-5:19, he is not referring to the believer's sin, but rather of despising prophecy in the Church (1 Thess.
-5:20).
-The word "despise," in the Greek, means to "set at naught."
-Prophesy being that of "divinely inspired speech."
+5:19, he is not referring to the believer’s sin, but rather of despising prophecy in the church, v.
+20. The word “despise,” in the Greek, means to “set at naught.”
+Prophecy being that of “divinely inspired speech.”
 In other words, Paul is saying, do not treat divinely inspired speech with contempt, for to do so would quench the Spirit within the corporate body of believers.
-The IVP Bible Background Commentary says of this passage, "Most of early Judaism associated the Spirit especially with prophecy: Paul does not want anyone quenching genuinely inspired speech."12 The NIDNTT states;
+The IVP Bible Background Commentary says of this passage, “Most of early Judaism associated the Spirit especially with prophecy: Paul does not want anyone quenching genuinely inspired speech.”12 The NIDNTT states;

-The Christian is in vital union with Christ, "By this we know that we abide in Him, and He in us, because He has given us His Spirit" (1 John 4:13).
-When this union becomes clouded with sin, the believer feels an estrangement from that intimacy he so cherishes and his poor soul aches and groans in despair.
-He finds himself crying out for the restoration of the joy of his salvation which he so dearly treasures;
+The Christian abides in Christ and lives in union with Him.
+When this union becomes clouded with sin, the believer feels an estrangement from that intimacy they so treasure and their heart aches and groans in despair.
+They cry out in repentance and seek the restoration of the joy of their salvation;

 Have mercy upon me, O’ God, according to your loving-kindness; according to the multitude of Your tender mercies, blot out my transgressions.
 Wash me thoroughly from my iniquity, and cleanse me from my sin (Ps.
 51:1, 2)